MicrosoftDocs/sdk-api/sdk-api-src/content/ddrawgdi/nf-ddrawgdi-ddquerydirectdrawobject.md

 ### -param pD3dTextureFormats

-Pointer to an array of <a href="http://msdn.microsoft.com/en-us/library/ms794144.aspx">DDSURFACEDESC</a> structures that define the set of permissible texture formats.
+Pointer to an array of <b>DDSURFACEDESC</b> structures that define the set of permissible texture formats.

 ### -param pdwFourCC